Safe and Well Visits Privacy Notice

 As a public authority, we are also subject to information rights legislation (Freedom of Information Act 2000, Environmental Information Regulations 2004 and Data Protection legislation.
 We do receive requests for information, however, unless there is a legal obligation to provide your personal data, information will be released in a redacted form.
 This means your personal data will be removed before publication so that you cannot be identified.

-Your personal information will not be transferred outside of the European Union (EU).
+Your personal information will not be transferred outside of the European Economic Area (EEA).